MicrosoftDocs/win32/desktop-src/shell/fastuserswitching.md

 ---
-Description: 'Windows XP user accounts enable multiple users to be logged on simultaneously, each with his or her own settings and each running his or her own applications.' ms.assetid: 'bc404afc-f73e-404d-854d-faab5cf205a5'
+Description: Windows XP user accounts enable multiple users to be logged on simultaneously, each with his or her own settings and each running his or her own applications. ms.assetid: bc404afc-f73e-404d-854d-faab5cf205a5
-title: User Accounts with Fast User Switching and Remote Desktop
+title: User Accounts with Fast User Switching and Remote Desktop ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # User Accounts with Fast User Switching and Remote Desktop